Bou Hmara: Name

+Early life

+Jilali ibn Idris al-Yusufi al-Zarhuni was born in 1865 and was a Jebli peasant or tribesman from an Arab clan known as the Awlad Yusuf which settled near Zerhoun.
+According to Eugène Aubin, he was an Arabized Berber.
+He was educated at Al-Qarawiyyin and trained in Hassan I's student engineer corps (tulba muhandis) studying as a student engineer (talib al-muhandis) in the 1880s.
+He became a minor makhzen official and originally held the position of secretary to one of the viziers.
+He also was the scribe of the brother of Abd al-Aziz, Abu Hafs.
+He was imprisoned in 1894 by the regent Ba Ahmed for forgery.

+Pretender

-He originally held the position of secretary to Moulay Omar, brother of Sultan Moulay Abdelaziz, but after some intrigues at the royal court was imprisoned.
-After release, he went to Algeria, whence he returned (riding a female donkey) to Taza in the northeast of Morocco with the idea of impersonating Moulay Mohammed, another brother of the Sultan.
+After release, he spent the next few years travelling to French Algeria and French Tunisia, whence he returned (riding a female donkey) to Taza in the northeast of Morocco with the idea of impersonating Moulay Mohammed, another brother of the Sultan.
 Moulay Mohammed was venerated by the Moroccan public as a saintly figure, but although still alive and well, he kept to the royal palace in Fes and was almost never seen in public.
-Under this assumed identity, Bou Hamara proclaimed himself Sultan of Morocco.
+Under this assumed identity, Bou Hmara proclaimed himself Sultan of Morocco.
 This was at the end of 1902, when he was about 40 years old.

 He is said to have ruled ruthlessly in Taza and the surrounding area of the Rif and Nekor.
 He persecuted the Jews, who had to take refuge in neighbouring areas.
 He is said to have executed some of his opponents by soaking the victims in petrol, then setting them alight at night.

 While ensconced in Taza, he was able to repel all attempts by the Sultan's army to invade his domain.
 However, by 1909, he had enlarged his area of control, and could not retain the loyalty of all the many different tribes it encompassed.
 In addition, he had alienated some of these tribes by selling mining concessions to Spanish interests.

 By then the Sultan was Moulay Abdelhafid, a more vigorous ruler than Abdelaziz.
-Abdelhafid first attempted to discredit Bou Hamara by taking the real Moulay Mohammed, who was up until now imprisoned by the Sultan Abdelaziz, to a public mosque; but this caused a near riot and was not repeated.
-Fearing that Bou Hamara was expanding towards Fes, Abdelhafid sent another army against him, armed with cannon manned by French artillery instructors.
-During the resulting battle, the cannon were used to shell a religious shrine where Bou Hamara had taken refuge, and he was captured.
+Abdelhafid first attempted to discredit Bou Hmara by taking the real Moulay Mohammed, who was up until now imprisoned by the Sultan Abdelaziz, to a public mosque; but this caused a near riot and was not repeated.
+Fearing that Bou Hmara was expanding towards Fes, Abdelhafid sent another army against him, armed with cannon manned by French artillery instructors.
+During the resulting battle, the cannon were used to shell a religious shrine where Bou Hmara had taken refuge, and he was captured.